AllyTechEngineering/bme_i2c_bloc/README.md

 ### Step Two: Create a udev rule
 *******************************************************************************************************************
 We need to create a new udev rule that will export the pwm channels at boot.
 Linux by default does not do this.
+Note: pwmchip6 has 4 channels but will not export pwm3.
 ```
 sudo nano /etc/udev/rules.d/99-pwm.rules
 ```